An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Sellers include Sellers, Sellars, Sellors and others.

-First found in Aberdeenshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Sellers research.
 Another 205 words(15 lines of text) covering the years 1281, 1482, 1630, 1698 and 1671 are included under the topic Early Sellers History in all our PDF Extended History products.